Round Steak

 Round Steak in the Air Fryer

-Follow the recipe as directed in Steps 1-3.
-Preheat the air fryer at 400 degrees F. for 10 minutes.
-Brush the rack with a bit of avocado or vegetable oil.
-Place the pounded steaks onto the rack and air fry for 3-5 minutes.
+Preheat the air fryer at 450 degrees F. for 10 minutes.
+Using your favorite silicone brush, slather the rack with a bit of avocado or vegetable oil.
+Place the prepared steak onto the rack and air fry for 4 minutes.

-Turn the steaks and air fryer an additional 2-3 minutes.
-Let the steaks rest in the air fryer for 5 minutes.
-While the steaks cook, melt the butter in a small skillet over medium heat.
-Add the garlic and rosemary and saute for 1-2 minutes or until fragrant.
+While the steak is air frying, melt the butter in a small skillet over medium heat.
+Add the garlic and rosemary and saute for 1-2 minutes or just until the rosemary and garlic are fragrant.

 Slice the steaks and serve with an additional sprinkle of salt and a drizzle of the rosemary/garlic butter.
 Air fryer cooking times can vary depending on their size, model, and brand.